Do you want to make your WordPress site SEO friendly? Here I am going to tell you different tools/strategies that will help you do this.

 If you use a lot of images on your site, it is very important to compress and resize them.
 This reduces your image size and improves site load time.

-There are a lot of free and paid plugins in WordPress.org that you can use.
-Here is a list of Best WordPress Image Optimizer Plugins.
+There are a lot of free and paid plugins in WordPress repository that you can use.
 Furthermore, You can use online image resizing and compressing tools.

 Backlinks are the oldest Google ranking factors usually used to rank content on the first page.
 It helps to increase domain authority, website ranking and traffic.
 But if you create bad/spammy or low-quality backlinks for your site, this can greatly hurt your website’s ranking.